About Genny Heikka, MBA

 - overcoming fears and obstacles

-- understanding and being able to communicate your unique value
+- strengthening your personal brand & fully understanding and being able to communicate your unique value

 Genny has served in a variety of leadership roles within corporate, non-profit, community and ministry organizations and applies her experience in marketing, leadership, and communications to help the women and companies she works with succeed.
 She's appeared on radio and TV and has been published in multiple publications.
 She began her career at Hewlett-Packard then stepped into her dream of becoming an author, writing several books.
 She's also served as the Director of Communications for an international non-profit that fights human trafficking, and taught business classes as Adjunct Faculty--where she loved working with students and emerging leaders.
 In addition, Genny co-founded LIFT: Live Inspired, Fearless, Thriving, which hosts events and workshops that help women gather in community and live inspired, fearless and thriving lives.